LamaPLC: Simatic S7 SCL commands: Trigonometric / math functions

 SIN / ASIN

-The function returns the value of the “SIN” (sinus) / “ASIN” (arcsine) trigonometric function.
+The function returns the value of the “SIN” (sine) / “ASIN” (arcsine) trigonometric functions.

 _FC_ Result := SIN (Value);